rvounik/frontend2/README.md

 __Deployment__

-- Webpack for task automation / bundling of files
+- Webpack for bundling of files and definition of tasks
-- NPM Scripts instead of Gulp / Grunt
+- NPM Scripts instead of Gulp / Grunt for global tasks (test, lint, deploy)
 - Yarn instead of NPM (faster and improved caching of dependencies)
 - JS and CSS code is bundled, uglified, minified
 - Sourcemaps for JS and CSS